HarshKapadia2/dev/path.md

 > TIP: At this point, make a static website.
 (Eg: Your portfolio website or the front end for a larger project to which you can add the back end later.)

+- PWAs
 - Networking
 - RegEx
-- Web components
 - SVG
+- Web Components API

 ### General back end prerequisites

 - HTTP methods and status codes
 - JSON
 - APIs
-- Asynchronous (async) JS
+- Asynchronous (async) JS (Promises, Async/await, etc)
+- Caching (CacheStorage API, Cache API and Cache-Control header)
-- AJAX and its libraries (Fetch API, Axios, Node HTTP, etc.)
+- AJAX and its libraries (Fetch API, XMLHttpRequest, Axios, Node HTTP, etc.)

 ### Databases